 Just across the road from Hearst Castle in San Simeon is a large colony of elephant seals.
 This is the rookery where the seals come a couple of times a year to breed, birth and rest.
 The rest of the year, the seals are out at sea feeding.

-See Gems on Moonstone Beach
+See gems on Moonstone Beach

 Less than a mile from downtown, the long Moonstone Beach calls to visitors.
 The beach and the wooden boardwalk on the bluff above it, have incredible sunset views of the Pacific Ocean.
 But people walk down to the beach for another reason: gemstones.